Yuraist/miniflask/README.md

 ### app/models.py
 You need the **models.py** file for representation the database tables in code.
 Now the file is empty, cause there is no database.

+### app/static
+You should store your static files (like css, js or img files) here.

+### app/templates
+You should store your html templates here.